StarThinking/ZebraConf/README.md

 - Finally, let's see how many tuples will be generated without prerun filtering and grouping.
 Taking HDFS for example, one can see naively mulitplying parameter, value, test, node dimensions will generate 408,032,256 testing tuples.
 This number is different (higher) than the data in Table 5 because we collect the complete HDFS unit test suite this time.
 ```
 $ cd ZebraConf/test_gen
-# it takes 3 minutes
+# it takes about 5 minutes
 $ ./calculate_ori_tuples.sh
 ```